ballerina-platform/module-ballerinax-aws.dynamodb/ballerina/Package.md

 ### Step 1: Import the module

-Import the `ballerinax/aws.dynamodb` package into your Ballerina project.
+Import the `ballerinax/aws.dynamodb` module into your Ballerina project.
 ```ballerina
 import ballerinax/aws.dynamodb;
 ```